 1. Putting Pace

-This is a brilliant drill for tuning yourself into the pace of the greens.
+When it comes to how to use golf alignment sticks, this is a brilliant drill for tuning yourself into the pace of the greens.
 Place an alignment stick on the ground, just wider than the length of your putter grip, away from the hole.
 With one golf ball only, try to hit the putt so it has enough pace to reach the hole without it going on to touch the stick.
-Repeat this for uphill, downhill and across the hill putts to get a great feel for pace, particularly before you play.
+Repeat this practice putting drill for uphill, downhill and across the hill putts to get a great feel for pace, particularly before you play.

 7 Tour Pro Iron Play Tips